domirosell/bigquerymlvision/README.md

 3. Create the cloud functions and associate a GCS trigger.
-Different features may be used as vision features, in this example label_detection has been used.
+Different features may be used as vision features, in this example 'label_detection' has been used.
+Check the links below for more info.

-Just set these variables properly, upload an image to your bucket and let magic happen in GCP :-)
+You just need to set these variables properly, upload an image to your bucket and let the magic happen in GCP :-)

  project_id = 'project_id' # TO_DO_DEVELOPER
  dataset_id = 'dataset_id'       # TO_DO_DEVELOPER
  model_id = '`project_id.dataset_id.model_id`'  # TO_DO_DEVELOPER
  connection_id = '`region_id.connection_id`'  # TO_DO_DEVELOPER

 The object table will be created in the specified project & dataset.
-In the same dataset, the result will be written with suffix _ml_vision_api
+In the same dataset, the result will be written in a table with suffix _ml_vision_api

-The connection service account will also need permissions to read the file from the bucket.
+The connection service account also needs permissions to read the file from the bucket.

-4. You can know check in BQ the scores returned by the Cloud AI Vision in a friendly way
+4. You can know check in BQ the scores returned by Cloud AI Vision in a more friendly way

 SELECT
 JSON_VALUE(label_annotations.description) AS description,